AndyWright360/Milestone-Project-1/README.md

 #### **Sign Up & Login**

-I would like to include a Sign Up & Login section so that returning customers could have a smoother experience when making a booking as their details could be remembered.
+I would like to include a sign up & login section so that returning customers could have a smoother experience when making a booking, as their details could be remembered.

 #### **Members Page**

-As an extension of the Login feature, I would like to implement a member's page which would track their progress made along the Loyalty Reward system.
+As an extension of the login feature, I would like to implement a member's page which would track their progress made along the Loyalty Reward system.
 This page would also allow members to select the VR experiences that they most enjoyed so recommendations could be made to them for future visits.

 ---